 I recently had the pleasure of facilitating a leadership retreat for members of the CEO Roundtable in Boston.
-Here is an account of the day from Loren Carlson, CEO of the Roundtable:
+Here is an account about the day —and the power of art, from Loren Carlson, CEO of the CEO Roundtable:

 In 20 years of annual CEO retreats we have repeatedly explored the arts and humanities – poetry, classical music, jazz, mythology, Shakespeare, Homer, Beowulf – to learn more about ourselves and our world.
 This year we looked to the visual arts for guidance.
 Artist and author Linda Naiman, founder of Creativity at Work, lead the 2017 CEO Roundtable Retreat and invited members to view art as an invitation to have a conversation.